How It Works

 How do you calculate your cash offer?

-Our offer reflects the real value of immediate liquidity.
-Settlement distributions won't arrive until late 2026 at the earliest — and the final installment isn't due until September 2027.
-There's also genuine uncertainty: the final per-work payout depends on how many claims were filed (unknown), how many get validated (unknown), whether attorney fees shift, and whether post-approval appeals cause delays.
-We price our offers to be fair to both sides — competitive enough that selling makes sense for you, sustainable enough that we can continue operating.
+Our offer reflects our estimated value of the claim today.
+This incorporates our view on things like risks surrounding settlement implementation, claimant participation and general timing issues.
+We price our offers to be fair to both sides β competitive enough that selling makes sense for you, sustainable enough that we can continue operating.
 We don't take fees from your payment, and there's no obligation to accept.

 Do I need an attorney to sell my claim?